kyma-project/kyma/resources/istio-configuration/README.md

 ## Overview

-[Istio](https://istio.io/) is an open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies, and aggregate telemetry data.
+[Istio](https://istio.io/) is an open-source service mesh providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies, and aggregate telemetry data.

 The documentation here is for developers only, please follow the installation instructions from [istio.io](https://istio.io/docs/setup/install/istioctl/) for all other use cases.